WarpWing/nvim-dickinson-directory/README.md

 ```bash
 pip3 install -r dickinson_directory/requirements.txt
 ```
 Proceed to install the plugin in your Neovim plugins directory and update your neovim config (usually init.vim).
-You should be able to just set your runtime path such as:
+Just drop the `dickinson_directory` folder in your plugins folder (not repo root, the folder inside it) or just set your runtimepath:
 ```vim
 set runtimepath+=~/path/to/dickinson_directory
 ```